w3c/hcls-fhir-rdf/scripts/owl-safe-lists/README.md

-# Scripts to hide RDF Collections in FHIR from OWL
+# Scripts to hide RDF lists / RDF Collections in FHIR from OWL

 ## Background: the problem
 FHIR RDF R5 uses RDF lists (a/k/a RDF Collections) to capture the order of items, when multiple items can be specified.
 For example, a patient can have multiple phone numbers, and the order of those numbers may be significant: the first one may be the preferred number, for example.
 To retain order, these lists use the standard rdf:first, rdf:rest and rdf:nil vocabulary.
 However, OWL uses RDF lists for its own expressive purposes and prohibits the use of vocabulary in the RDF namespace for non-OWL purposes.
 This means that some OWL processors may not properly process FHIR RDF R5 data that contains RDF lists for non-OWL purposes.